 I am going to say the reasons a Justice is a conservative or progressive voter are the same reasons we are conservative or progressive voters.
 A growing body of academic research has confirmed that Justices largely vote in consonance with their perceived values versus scholarly and purely objective interpretations of the constitution.
 Don’t we all?

 Why are older working class white men especially in rural areas generally conservative?
 Why are college educated younger men and women generally progressive?

 - Older research has shown that strict parenting and a variety of personal insecurities have worked together to turn people against liberalism, diversity, and progressiveness.

 - Newer research that includes brain maps, gene pool analysis, and unconscious attitudes shows the following generalizations:

 - People who prefer a simple vision of good and evil, are cognitively inflexible, are fond of hierarchy, are inordinately afraid of uncertainty, change, and death, and are unaware of their unconscious fears tend to vote Republican.

 - People who are more open to reason and nuance and complex policy tend to vote Democrat.

 But let’s forget Democrats and Republicans and instead think about conservatives and progressives.
-We are too locked into our Party affiliation seven though their core beliefs have historically moved back and forth from conservative to progressive and progressive to conservative.
+We are too locked into our Party affiliation even though their core beliefs have historically moved back and forth from conservative to progressive and progressive to conservative.

 In 1828, Andrew Jackson changed the Democratic-Republican Party’s name to the Democrats.
 Jackson’s opponents changed the Federalist Party’s name to the Whig Party.